amcs1729/Attention-Guided-Low-light-Image-Enhancement/README.md

 ## Objective

-Given an image captured in insufficient and low light , restore it back , creating minimum noise or other distortions
+Given an image captured in insufficient and low light , produce an enhanced and brighter version.
 ## What's the need for creating this Model?
 The traditional methods use Histogram Equalization techniques which is not very effective.
 Another type of models that are based on the Retinex theory introduce significant noise in the produced image.
 This is primiarily because low light regions need special attention which is not given in those methods.
 In this implementation of the model described in [1] , special attention is given to lowest brightness images and a combined loss function is used as described later.
 The results thus inferred are quiet good.